duplantier/Campus-Arc-BETA/README.md

 ## 🌟 Project Development Progress

-Campus Arc BETA is builded for the EDU Chain Hackathon of Open Campus. 🔗 [See the official event page]()
+Campus Arc BETA is builded in just 6 days for the EDU Chain Hackathon of Open Campus. 🔗 [See the official hackathon page](https://dorahacks.io/hackathon/educhain/buidl)

 <br>